-While browsing this superb resource, I came across the name of Frederick Davenport Bates, who painted three portraits of local citizens now owned by Stockport.
+While browsing this superb resource, we came across the name of Frederick Davenport Bates, who painted three portraits of local citizens now owned by Stockport.

-Investigating further, I found that the man's birth name was Frederick Bates, and he added the middle name Davenport from the area where he lived and worked, perhaps for professional reasons to distinguish him from another artist of the same name.
+Investigating further, it transpired that the man's birth name was Frederick Bates, and he added the middle name Davenport, from the nearby area where where he lived and worked, and whose residents had sponsored his travels.

 Very little has been written about him, although some of his works can be discovered through websites which record auction activities.
-However, by tracking his life on the Ancestry website I was able to locate in Stockport Local Studies library a detailed obituary published in the Stockport Advertiser, and begin research.
+However, by tracking his life on the Ancestry website it was possible to locate in Stockport Local Studies library a detailed obituary published in the Stockport Advertiser, and begin research.

 Any further information about his life and work is very welcome.